Mark Stone's Success and Achievements in Timeline

 On April 23, 2015, Mark Stone was nominated for the Calder Memorial Trophy.

-During the 2016-17 season, Mark Stone scored 54 points across 71 games and led the NHL in takeaways for the third-straight season with 96.
+During the 2016–17 season, Stone led the NHL in takeaways for the third-straight season with 96.

 In 2016, Mark Stone was named to Team Canada at the World Championships, where the team won the gold medal.

-On April 14, 2019, Mark Stone recorded his first career hat-trick to power the Golden Knights to a 6–3 victory against the San Jose Sharks in game three of the 2019 Stanley Cup playoffs and became the first Golden Knight player to record a hat-trick in the playoffs.
+On April 14, 2019, Mark Stone recorded his first career hat-trick in a 6-3 victory against the San Jose Sharks in game three of the 2019 Stanley Cup playoffs, becoming the first Golden Knight player to achieve this in the playoffs.

-May 26, 2019: Silver Medal and MVP at IIHF World Championship
+May 26, 2019: Silver Medal and MVP Award at IIHF World Championship

-On May 26, 2019, Mark Stone and Team Canada finished with the Silver Medal after losing the final to Finland.
-Stone co-led the tournament with 14 points and was named the tournament's Most Valuable Player.
+On May 26, 2019, Mark Stone helped Canada reach the final of the IIHF World Championship, where they lost to Finland and finished with the Silver Medal.
+Stone co-led the tournament with Anthony Mantha with 14 points in 10 games and was named the tournament's Most Valuable Player by the media.

 2022: Captain of the Golden Knights

-In 2022-23, Mark Stone captained the Golden Knights to their first Stanley Cup championship.
+In 2022–23 season, Stone captained the Golden Knights to their first Stanley Cup championship.

-In 2023, Mark Stone captained the Golden Knights to their first Stanley Cup championship and scored a hat-trick in the series-clinching game five of the 2023 Stanley Cup Finals.
+During the 2022–23 season, Mark Stone captained the Golden Knights to their first Stanley Cup championship, scoring a hat-trick in game five of the 2023 Stanley Cup Final.